 An exhibition of the history of the island is housed in the visitor reception building, which is situated near the pier.

-I particularly enjoyed the church situated at the highest point of the Island, I loved the structure/colour of the remainder of the church, and of course the beautiful view, overlooking the lighthouse.
+I particularly enjoyed the church situated at the highest point of the Island, I loved the structure/colour of the remainder of the church, and of course, the beautiful view, overlooking the lighthouse.

-We left Kilrush harbour at around 15:00 with the OPW guides on-board, and left the Island at around 17:30.
+We left Kilrush harbour at around 15:00 with the OPW guides on board, and left the Island at around 17:30.

-Would highly recommend to visit Scattery Island!
+Would highly recommend visiting Scattery Island!